cloudflare/cloudflare-docs/content/email-security/account-setup/sso/azure.md

 3. Go to **Settings** > **SSO**.

-4. Locate the Cloud Email Security (formerly Area 1) Horizon application (or whichever name you gave your application), and select it to initiate your SSO login with Cloud Email Security (formerly Area 1).
+4. Locate the Cloud Email Security Horizon application (or whichever name you gave your application), and select it to initiate your SSO login with Cloud Email Security.

-5. If you configured everything correctly, you should be signed in to the Cloud Email Security (formerly Area 1) Portal and redirected to the dashboard.
+5. If you configured everything correctly, you should be signed in to the Cloud Email Security Portal and redirected to the dashboard.

 ## Troubleshooting

-If you have trouble connecting your Azure account to Cloud Email Security (formerly Area 1), make sure that:
+If you have trouble connecting your Azure account to Cloud Email Security, make sure that:

-- The user exists in the Cloud Email Security (formerly Area 1) dashboard.
+- The user exists in the Cloud Email Security dashboard.
 - The **Identifier** and **Reply URLs** in Azure AD are correct (refer to **Basic SAML Configuration** in step 7 of [Azure Active Directory configuration](#1-azure-active-directory-configuration)).
 - **Sign SAML response** and **SHA-1** are selected in Azure AD (refer to **SAML Certificates** in step 9 of [Azure Active Directory configuration](#1-azure-active-directory-configuration).
-- The SAML SSO Domain is set correctly in the Cloud Email Security (formerly Area 1) dashboard (refer to step 6 in [Configure Cloud Email Security (formerly Area 1) to connect to Azure](#2-configure-area-1-to-connect-to-azure)).
+- The SAML SSO Domain is set correctly in the Cloud Email Security dashboard (refer to step 6 in [Configure Cloud Email Security to connect to Azure](#2-configure-area-1-to-connect-to-azure)).
 - The name ID identifier is set to **Email Address**.

 If all else fails, enable Chrome browser debug logs.
 Then, log your activity when SSO is initiated, and contact [Cloudflare support](/support/contacting-cloudflare-support/).